By Jeff Paur

 Realtime Fantasy Sports

 We mention it every season, but the key to finding a successful fantasy kicker is drafting a kicker that is on a team that wins games.
-Of the top-10 kickers last season, all played on winning teams.
+Of the top-10 kickers last season, seven played on winning teams.
 There will be an occasional kicker that breaks this rule, but for the most part, the best kickers play on the best teams.
 They are giving them more opportunities to score, making their point totals among the best in the league.

 And please don't be the guy that takes a kicker in the fifth round of your draft.
 The point deferential from week to week between the top kicker and the 10th rated guy is minimal.
 We aren't saying to totally discount the position, but use some discretion.
 Every point does matter, but having your core team in place before taking a kicker is a good idea come draft day.